 The main issue is that the anime project is an original story focused on the characters Reki Kyan and Langa Hasegawa.
-It’s possible that the ending of Sk8 The Infinity Episode 12 will leave the door open to a sequel, but it could also slam the door shut.
+Fortunately, the ending of Sk8 The Infinity Episode 12 left the door open to a sequel.

-Of course, the real issue is whether the financial numbers will cause the anime production committee to renew the TV series.
+Of course, the real issue was whether the financial numbers would be good enough to cause the anime production committee to renew the TV series.
 These organizations are risk-averse, so it’s extremely unusual for a second season for an original work to be planned out in advance.

 Streaming revenue is the biggest factor in the anime industry today.
-FUNimation doesn’t typically release viewership numbers or popular anime lists, but we can get an idea of the anime’s popularity in Japan when the Blu-Ray/DVD volumes release.
+FUNimation doesn’t typically release viewership numbers or popular anime lists, but we received an idea of the anime’s popularity in Japan when the Sk8 The Infinity Blu-Ray/DVD volumes released.

 The good news is that the SK8 The Infinity reviews have been overwhelmingly positive.
-If that translates to good disc sales and streaming numbers, SK8 The Infinity 2 becomes more likely.
+That translated to good disc sales and streaming numbers, SK8 The Infinity 2 becomes more likely.